quantiacs/documentation/en/source/quick_start/quick_start.md

 #### 1. Preparations

-The first step consists in preparing the workspace: import needed libraries and load data:
+The first step consists in preparing the workspace, importing the needed libraries and loading the data:

 ```python
 import qnt.data as qndata